3 Surefire Ways To Connect With Your Interviewer

 Don't be afraid to get personal.
 That is, after all, how we connect with others.

-Doing these three things will help you connect with your interviewer, therefore helping you stand out in the hiring process.
+Doing these three things in your next job interview will help you connect with your interviewer, therefore helping you stand out in the hiring process.
 Connection is the key to making your interview unforgettable.